martigatchev/martigatchev/README.md

 - 🛠 I can code in Python, JavaScript, HTML, and CSS.
 In addition, I am actively learning Procedural Programming in C, and Object Oriented Programming in Java.

-- 🧑‍💻 My future goals include: building a foundation in machine learning, and I hope to be able to leverage my tech skills and creative pursuits, to help build software application in music production and marketing.
+- 🧑‍💻 My future goals include: building a foundation in machine learning, and leveraging my tech skills and creative pursuits to help build software application in music production and marketing.

 <!--
 **martigatchev/martigatchev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.